paulin/mattpaulin/_posts/2023-11-28-Idea-Sparks.md

 **The Spark:** Assisted pull-ups are inconsistent and clunky.
 **The Pitch:** A smart exercise platform that subtracts a fixed weight (e.g., 20 lbs) in real-time.
 Stand on it, and it offers resistance support only when you're over the limit.
 Perfect for developing strength while tracking progress.
 **Why It Matters:** Builds consistency and measurable improvement for bodyweight training.
 Could extend to rehab or physical therapy.

----

-## So… What’s the Point?

-This isn’t a product roadmap.
-It’s a sandbox.

-These "idea seeds" are here to:
-- Make you laugh
-- Start a conversation at lunch
-- Make you want to build something

-Whether you're an engineer, a designer, a founder, or just a curious human who gets irrationally mad at 3 AM chirping smoke alarms — this is for you.

----

-## What You Can Do:
-- **Steal an idea.** Seriously, please build one and let me know how it turns out.
-- **Improve one.** Tell me how it could be better.
-- **Add your own.** Got a weirdly brilliant idea?
-Drop it in the comments or message me.
-- **Collaborate.** Some of these could be real projects.
-Want to co-build?

-This isn’t a pitch deck.
-It’s a conversation starter.

-Thanks for reading.
-Let's invent weird, useful, joyful things.